wevinai/voice/README.md

 # README for all the contents within this project
-AI project

 Notes:
+1. Project directory structure explanation:
-1. All the data should locate at /hdd/mlrom/Data/animal_voice/ where audio files in /hdd/mlrom/Data/animal_voice/audio and video files in /hdd/mlrom/Data/animal_voice/video
+   - All the data should locate at /hdd/mlrom/Data/animal_voice/ where audio files in /hdd/mlrom/Data/animal_voice/audio and video files in /hdd/mlrom/Data/animal_voice/video

-2. If you are not familiar with Python/Numpy/Eclipse, please refer to voice/lessons for lessons to learn
+   - All code/human-written stuff are checked into GitHub and should locates at ~/work/voice In your home directory
+   - voice/scripts includes code/scripts to check if everything is smooth
+   - voice/src includes source code for our AI code
+   - voice/data includes data related information, temporary data, etc
+   - voice/tryout includes the code which you can play around using Jupyter, etc
+   - voice/lessons includes a number of tutorial/material to learn Python/Numpy/Eclipse/Github

-3. Useful Linux commands
+2. Useful Linux commands
    - Goto your own home directory: cd or cd ~
    - Goto a particular directory: cd <directory>, e.g. cd ~/work/voice    # ~ refers to home directory
    - Goto parent directory: cd ..
    - Remove a file/directory: rm <filename>

-4. Useful GitHub commands
+3. Useful GitHub commands
    - Get a repository: git clone <http://...>
    - Check current changes: git status
    - Pull from repository: git pull